dtison/bitcoin-utilities/README.md

 keys.txt
 ```

 That is intentional.
-A file containing WIFs should never accidentally be committed to Git.
+Using the input filename keys.txt is recommended but is not required.

 ---